Bedroom 4 is nicely decorated, and opens out onto a lovely balcony. This bright bedroom also has a double bed, a wardrobe and a desk.

-This apartment is located on the first floor of a building which is equipped with an elevator.
+This apartment is equipped with an elevator.
 You can dry your clothes inside the apartment.
 Wi-Fi is installed and activated in the property.
 There is a weekly cleaning service included in the rental price.

 Callao metro station, as well as Sol, Opera and Santo Domingo are all just a short walk away from the apartment.